Adult Education Graduate Programs: PhDs, Masters & Certificates in South Dakota

 Though courses differ from one school to the next, the typical master’s degree program in adult education requires 2 years to pursue.
 Some programs may be twice as long for those who are looking to continue their education into a PhD program.

-Popular Schools with Adult Education Programs – Degrees in South Dakota
+Popular Schools with Adult Education Graduate Programs in South Dakota

 What is Adult Education?